Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data: Mined Semantic Analysis

-In the expansion phase, we use inferred association rules to expand each concept \textit{c} in \textit{C\textsubscript{s}} by looking for its associated set of concepts in \textit{R}.
+In the expansion phase, we first prune all the search concepts whose support count is below the threshold $\sigma$.
+We then use the learned association rules to expand each remaining concept \textit{c} in \textit{C\textsubscript{s}} by looking for its associated set of concepts in \textit{R}.
 Formally, the expansion set of concepts \textit{C\textsubscript{p}} is obtained as in equation 3:

 Note that we add all the concepts that are implied by \textit{c} where this implication meets the support and confidence thresholds ($\epsilon$, $\upsilon$) respectively.
-The weight of $c'$ is denoted by \textit{w}; currently we use simple weight propagation mechanism where all concepts implied by \textit{c} inherit the same weight as \textit{c}.
+The weight of $c'$ is denoted by $w'$.
+Two weighting mechanisms can be utilized here: 1) inheritance; where $c'$ will has the same weight as its antecedent $c$, and 2) proportional; where $c'$ will have prorated weight $w'=f*w$ based on the confidence $f$ of $c\!\Rightarrow\!{c'}$.

-Finally, all the concepts from search and expansion phases are merged to construct the concept vector \textit{C\textsubscript{t}} of term(s) \textit{t} as in equation 4:
+Finally, all the concepts from search and expansion phases are merged to construct the concept vector \textit{C\textsubscript{t}} of term(s) \textit{t}.
+We use the disjoint union of $C_s$ and $C_p$ to keep track of all the weights assigned to each concept as in equation 4: